Jared Lamb, A Special Boy With A Very Special StoryPosted: Updated:

-"I pinned the kid in Elmira” said Jared.
+Tioga, N.Y. – “I pinned the kid in Elmira” said Tioga wrestler Austin Lamb.

 "He played football because he wanted to be with Austin and he wrestles because he wants to be on the same team as Austin" said wrestling head coach Kris Harrington.

-But, during the day Jared and Austin walk completely different school halls, while Austin is at Tioga high school, Jared learns at the Oak Tree Program in Boces in Johnson City.
-But, by the end of the day, Jared and his teammates all come together, as one.
+Now although the two share the same bedroom and walk through the same halls, they walk through completely different school halls.
+While Austin is at Tioga high school, Jared learns at the Oak Tree Program by Boces, in Johnson City.
+But, by the end of the day, Jared, Austin and their teammates all come together as one.

-But, just like any mother, they worry and for Julie Lamb, well knowing that her son is surrounded by coaches and teammates who view him as an inspiration, instead of different, has made all the difference, for Jared.
+But just like any mother, Julie Lamb worries, but knowing that her son is surrounded by coaches and teammates who view him as an inspiration, instead of different, has made all the difference, for Jared.

 "That's helped in so many ways.
-I Never wanted anyone to treat him different.
+I Never wanted anyone to treat him different." said Julie.
 He's to do everything everyone else does, don't go easy on him.
-Treat him like everyone else" sad Julie.
+Treat him like everyone else, I always say to the boys."

 "Those boys, they really took that, they don't treat him special, they love to pick on him, teach him things, but they have so much fun with him.
 They really enjoy him and that's what its all about."

 In July 2018, Jared competed in the USA Special Olympics games in Seattle and was then selected to be on team USA for the International Special Olympics.
 Jared will be going to Abu Dhabi to compete, in March.